Creating and Running a Laravel Project in ServBay

 Run the Migration

-In your project root, run this Artisan command to create the
+In the project root, run the migration to create the

 accounts